Can our group or intergroup use the WSO’s tax-exempt number?

 You will need to consult your local government laws and regulations.
-Check with your Region as they may have experience or can guide you to other Service Bodies who have gone through the process in your country.
+Check with your OA region as they may have experience or can guide you to other Service Bodies who have gone through the process in your country.

 How does our service body get tax-exempt status in the United States?

 The Internal Revenue Service is the proper source for official instructions on filing for tax-exempt status.
 IRS publication 557, “Tax-Exempt Status for Your Organization,” and the instructions which accompany the application, FORM 1023, provide information and assistance in applying for and maintaining your tax-exempt status.
 Note the time restrictions for filing the application.
 Your state may also require a separate application for tax-exempt status.
 Check with your state revenue service or treasury office for applicable forms and instructions.
 We suggest you consult an attorney or accountant who is knowledgeable in organizational nonprofit exempt status.

 What if we need insurance for an event?

 The intergroup should have their liability insurance agent add events to the definition of general intergroup operations.
 Therefore, the event(s) would be covered under their general liability policy.